eglaab/3clpro/README.md

   [docking_leadit_script.sh](docking_leadit_script.sh)

-- Script to generate ensembles of conformers for the compound libraries using the software OpenEye OEOmega:
+- Script to generate ensembles of conformers for the compound libraries using the software OpenEye OMEGA:

   [openeye_omega.sh](openeye_omega.sh)